 It is common to hear a "popping" sound when an ACL injury occurs.
 You also may have:

-- Knee swelling within a few hours of injury
+- Knee swelling that occurs within a few hours of injury

 If you have a mild injury, you may notice that your knee feels unstable or seems to "give way" when using it.
-ACL injuries often occur along with other knee injuries, such as to the meniscus and cartilage.
-These injuries may need to be treated with surgery.
+ACL injuries often occur along with other knee injuries, such as to the cartilage called the meniscus.
+These injuries also may need to be treated, sometimes with surgery.

-After examining your knee, your doctor may order
+After examining your knee, your health care provider may order these imaging tests:

 If you have an ACL injury, you may need: